dulrich15/spot_old/docs/quickstart.rst

 How could I ever thank you?
 ---------------------------

-Piles of cash work fine.
+Hmm... piles of cash work fine.
 Patches are also welcome.